Number Of Illegal Fireworks Complaints Taking Off In Denver Metro Area

-DENVER (CBS4) – The night skies in the Denver metro area and along the Front Range have been illuminated with fireworks – well before Independence Day this year.
+DENVER (CBS4) – The night skies in the Denver metro area and along Colorado’s Front Range have been illuminated with fireworks well before Independence Day this year.

 Perhaps people are buying their own fireworks due to the cancellation this year of so many major displays?
 Some wonder if there is a connection with the Black Lives Matter protests.

 “All of the sudden it sounded like a war zone.
 Fireworks going off.
-My dog jumped on me.”
+My dog jumped on me,” he said.

 It’s not just downtown.
 All over the metro area and Front Range, the sight of fireworks have been illuminating the skies, to the delight of some, frazzling the nerves of others.